Santa Fe College Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Santa Fe College, approximately 22% of students took out student loans averaging $4,847 a year.
-That adds up to $19,388 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Santa Fe College, approximately 20% of students took out student loans averaging $2,155 a year.
+That adds up to $8,620 over four years for those students.

-The student loan default rate at Santa Fe College is 15.2%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at Santa Fe College is 13.3%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 Location of Santa Fe College